Indianapolis Colts vs. Houston Texans NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - The Colts have covered the spread twice this season when favored by 10 points or more (in three chances).

-- Indianapolis' games this year have hit the over on eight of 12 set point totals (66.7%).
+- Indianapolis' games this year have gone over the point total in 66.7% of its opportunities (eight times in 12 games with a set point total).

-- Indianapolis is 5-2 against the spread and 5-2 overall this season when the team scores more than 26.5 points.
+- When Indianapolis scores more than 26.5 points, it is 5-2 against the spread and 5-2 overall.

 - This year, the Colts have 15 turnovers, five fewer than the Texans have takeaways (20).